Sawyer-Powell/Amble/README.md

    support for user defined lisp functions that can be uesd during fold evaluation
-4. Python and Javascript/Typescript syntax for constructing folds, alongside general Python bindings for working with Amble data.
+4. Python and Javascript/Typescript syntax for constructing folds, alongside bindings for working with Amble data like a more traditional database/document store.
 5. A JSON parser and renderer for AIR
 6. A web library for developing UIs on top of Amble data